DFIRScience/dfir.science/_posts/2021-11-01-WIN-100USD-and-PRIZES-Nov-DFIR-Dev.md

 ## Deliverables

+1. Your name or handel, social media, student or professional info as a comment in the pull request.
-1. A code contribution to ALEAPP, iLEAPP, or WLEAPP submitted as a pull request to the DFIRScience repository.
+2. A code contribution to ALEAPP, iLEAPP, or WLEAPP submitted as a pull request to the [DFIRScience GitHub repository](https://github.com/DFIRScience).
-2. Test data and instructions for a minimum working example included as a link in the pull request.
+3. data and instructions for a minimum working example included as a link in the pull request.
-3. Documentation (blog post, text file, video) about the design and usage of your submission included as a link in the pull request.
+4. Documentation (blog post, text file, video) about the design and usage of your submission included as a link in the pull request.

 # Q&A

 * Who can participate in the competition?
-  * Anyone except judges and XLEAPP core developers (that wouldn't be fair!)
+  * Anyone except judges and ?LEAPP core developers (that wouldn't be fair!)
 * Do you have to be in the U.S. to participate?
   * No. Anyone from any country can participate.
 * What will you do with the code after the competition?